As soon as Niko woke, she knew that something was desperately awry. The room was silent.

 "It appears that I am very unwell today," she thought to herself calmly.
 Despite her helplessness, she was altogether unconcerned.
 Someone would be sent soon to investigate her lateness, would find her, and would presumably take her to the hospital ward in F-ring for treatment.
 She could relax in her faith in the system, knowing that these things would be done.
 It was protocol, and protocol never lied.

 So Niko lay on the floor of the dormitory and let her mind wander.
 The silence was very disconcerting.
 As thoughts drifted through her mind, she was vaguely aware that one in particular kept resurfacing.
 She feared she may have radius sickness, the most deadly of diseases among her people.
 She tried to remember if she knew what any of the early symptoms were, but her mind was too tired to come up with that information right then.

 As she drifted back into unconsciousness, she noted that a small, guilty part of her brain was very much enjoying being completely alone for the very first time.

 Niko was surprised to find that she was still alone when she woke, though she wasn't in her dormitory anymore.
-Instead, she was in a very small room with no windows.
+Instead, she was in a very small room with lit with a harsh fluorescent glow.
 There was a toilet, a sink, and a small cot in the room, and one wall was composed entirely of an odd tinted glass.
 Niko couldn't see though wall, but she had a distinct feeling that there were observers on the other side, marring the pleasant feeling of aloneness that she had enjoyed earlier.

 There was a button on the wall labeled "COM."
 She pressed it and said, "Can anybody hear me?"